Can I (Still) Sue "Big Tobacco" or a Nicotine Product Company?

 - Unsafe conditions if you work for a cigarette manufacturer

 You can sue for compensation and, in some cases, punitive damages (these are damages intended to punish a wrongdoer).
-Most tobacco court cases are resolved by settlement, however.
+But, most tobacco court cases get settled.

 Keep in mind that some products might contain just nicotine, just tobacco (such as herbal cigarettes), or both.
 An attorney can help you understand which tobacco manufacturer or other cigarette companies to sue.

 Nicotine and tobacco products are evolving.
 It's not just cigarettes and tobacco anymore.
-New vaping, e-cigarettes, chews, pills, patches, inhalers, cigarettes, gums, nasal sprays, and lozenge products are being released every year, bringing about new lawsuits.
-Although some of these involve products intended to help you quit smoking, the majority of lawsuits involve e-cigarettes and vaping.
+New vaping, e-cigarettes, chews, pills, patches, inhalers, cigarettes, gums, nasal sprays, and lozenge products get released every year, bringing about new lawsuits.
+Although some of these involve products intended to help you quit smoking, the majority of lawsuits include e-cigarettes and vaping.

 - Targeting vaping products to youth through advertising and flavors